-Example 1: A residential care and treatment facility is within your school district's boundaries.
+Example 1: A residential care and treatment facility is within the boundaries of your school district.
 Several special education students who reside in the facility attend school and receive special education services at a school campus in your district.
 These students' parents do not reside within the boundaries of your district.